 The U.S. Food and Drug Administration has likewise determined that based on all available evidence, there is “no increased health risk due to radiofrequency (RF) energy.”

-Our opinion, and this is strictly our opinion, is that if any danger exists, the person with the cell phone held up to his ear for 4 hours a day is more likely to be in danger than the person living 1/10th of a mile from a 100′ tower.
+Our opinion (and this is strictly our opinion) is that if any danger exists, the person with the cell phone held up to his ear for 4 hours a day is more likely to be in danger than the person living 1/10th of a mile from a 100′ tower.
 The reason being that most carriers use sectorized antennas, or directional panels when deploying their cell site infrastructure.
 These antennas are directed outward not downward.
 The FCC does, in fact, prescribe safe distances from antennas for all individuals and tower sites are closely monitored for compliance with these levels of output.
-Commonly, the areas deemed unsafe are within a few feet of the antenna itself, not 10s of feet and definitely not 100s of feet.
+Commonly, the areas deemed unsafe are within a few feet of the antenna itself, not tens of feet and definitely not hundreds of feet.

-If you are concerned about health issues and wish to know more, do a Google search on “cell tower health” and you will easily find many articles.
+If you are concerned about health issues and wish to know more, search on Google for “cell tower health” and you will easily find many articles.

 Additionally, if you have been approached by a wireless carrier to place a cell tower on your property or an antenna on your rooftop and wonder what questions you need to be asking, please contact us.